Weather, Climate, and Television I, II

 Surface observation codes.
 Preparation of surface, upper air, and sounding charts.
 Forecast guidance, weather map interpretation, and preparation of weather forecasts.
 Map discussions.

-Special Topics in Meteorology: Severe Weather Forecasting Field Trip
+Severe Weather Forecasting Field Trip

 Field experience forecasting and observing severe moist convection.